Septic shock: Gram-negative

 In gram-negative sepsis, a free LPS attaches to a circulating LPS-binding protein, and the complex then binds to the CD14 receptor on monocytes, macrophages, and neutrophils.
 Engagement of CD14 (even at doses as minute as 10 pg/mL) results in intracellular signaling via an associated "Toll-like receptor" protein 4 (TLR-4).
-This signaling results in the activation of nuclear factor kappaB (NF-κB), which leads to transcription of several genes that trigger a proinflammatory response.
-It was the result of significant activation of mononuclear cells and synthesis of effector cytokines.
-It also results in profound activation of mononuclear cells and the production of potent effector cytokines such as IL-1, IL-6, and TNF-α.
+This signaling activates nuclear factor kappaB (NF-κB), which leads to transcription of several genes that trigger a proinflammatory response.
+This results in significant activation of mononuclear cells and synthesis of effector cytokines such as IL-1, IL-6, and TNF-α.
 TLR-mediated activation helps to trigger the innate immune system to efficiently eradicate invading microbes, but the cytokines they produce also act on endothelial cells.
 There, they have a variety of effects, including reduced synthesis of anticoagulation factors such as tissue factor pathway inhibitor and thrombomodulin.
 The effects of the cytokines may be amplified by TLR-4 engagement on endothelial cells.

 In response to inflammation, a compensatory reaction of production of anti-inflammatory substances such as IL-4, IL-10 antagonists, IL-1 receptor, and cortisol occurs.
 This is called compensatory anti-inflammatory response syndrome (CARS).

 Both the inflammatory and anti-inflammatory reactions are responsible for the course of sepsis and are described as MARS (Mixed Antagonist Response Syndrome).
 The aim of these processes is to keep inflammation at an appropriate level.
 CARS often leads to suppression of the immune system, which leaves patients vulnerable to secondary infection.
 It was once thought that SIRS or CARS could predominate in a septic individual, and it was proposed that CARS follows SIRS in a two-wave process.
 It is now believed that the systemic inflammatory response and the compensatory anti-inflammatory response occur simultaneously.